mohammadkhatri/mohammadkhatri.github.io/_posts/2015-08-10-Redirect-Based-On-Device-Type.md

 ---

 It's sometimes required to redirect to differnet urls based on device type.
-<p>i.e. In sharing message on some social network or any other media like whatsapp , Email or any other chat.</p>
+<br/>i.e. In sharing message on some social network or any other media like whatsapp , Email or any other chat.<br/>
 Here is a small script which identifies users device by inspecting useragent of their browsers.

 ```PHP